7 Day Philippines Travel Itinerary

 Fireflies and Mangroves

-In the evening you can go firefly watching.
-Near Puerto Princesa, there is a mangrove river.
-At night, it lights up with thousands of fireflies.
 There’s an option to visit the mangroves and fireflies with a tour from Puerto Princesa.

-Where to Stay in Puerto Princesa?
+Where to Stay in Puerto Princesa

-Day Six – Cebu
+Day 6 – Cebu

 Transferring from Puerto Princesa to Cebu